 Alviere is an embedded finance technology provider that offers a robust set of financial solutions combined with world-class, security and compliance protocols.
 Alviere’s proprietary ledger tracks transactions and gains clear insight into how and where customers spend money while adhering to all privacy requirements.

 Would embedded finance fit your business model?
-Ask Alviere Whether you’re a B2B, B2C, or P2P business, if you have a dedicated, passionate consumer base, high transaction rates, or both, embedded finance deserves to be part of your strategy for customer lifetime value.
+Whether you’re a B2B, B2C, or P2P business, if you have a dedicated, passionate consumer base, high transaction rates, or both, embedded finance should be part of your strategy to deliver more value to your customers and to increase the business' CLV.